This is the multi-page printable view of this section. Click here to print.

 4. Chaos Injection: Deletes the VMI using the KubeVirt API

-5. Wait Period: Waits for the specified duration
+5. Wait for Running: Waits for VMI to become running again, up to the timeout specified

 6. Recovery Monitoring: Checks if the VMI is automatically restored